 When are classes?

-In the late 19th century, the school’s students came from German immigrant community and its main purpose was to teach German literature, history, and culture (in German) to the children of German immigrants.
+In the late 19th century our students came from the German immigrant community.
+Our main purpose was to teach German literature, history, and culture (in German) to the children of German immigrants.

 The German-American-School was incorporated in 1911 by the Regents of the University of the State of New York which is why our program is recognized by NY State.
-It is also why the program of German-American-School can lead the students toward completion of the New York State Three-Year Comprehensive Regents Exam in German.
-Students take the exam at the conclusion of our program (after eight years).
+It is also why the program of German-American-School can lead the students toward completion of the New York State Three-Year Comprehensive Regents Exam in German (now called FLAC exam).
+Students take the exam at the conclusion of our program (after ten years).
 Once the Regents Exam is passed, the student can be awarded three language credits from their respective high school.